Banana Buttermilk Pancakes have toasted pecans and an optional splash of something special. You'll have them on the breakfast table in no time!

 Fluffy pancakes with all of your favorite flavors

-Using ripe bananas in pancakes makes them moist and delicious just like when we add them to our Hummingbird Bread and Banana Bread Bundt Cake.
+Using ripe bananas in pancakes makes them moist and delicious just like when we add them to our Hummingbird Bread, Banana Carrot Muffins, and Banana Bread Bundt Cake.
+If you have any extra you can always make some Banana Pudding.
 Our favorite nuts are lightly toasted and give a fun southern style crunch to your pancakes.
 You can, of course, leave them out if you have folks with nut allergies.

 For a truly unique, but subtle southern spin on these pancakes we have a fun substitute for vanilla.
 How about a little splash of bourbon?